paholg/dimensioned-examples/README.md

 # Usage

-To run all versions of the same simulation, run
+To run all versions of the simulation, run

 ```
-./run_both.sh N len iter
+./run_all.sh N len iter
 ```

 where `N` is the number of spheres, `len` is the cell dimension, and `iter` is the number of iterations to run for.
+Note that this requires at least Rust version 1.13.0 (the current beta) to be your default toolchain.

 Running with

 ```
-./run_both.sh 30 8 1000000
+./run_all.sh 100 10 1000000
 ```

-gives a nice, quick timing comparison and has the same output for both Rust and C++ (with more spheres, the outputs vary slightly due to floating point nonsense).
+gives a nice, quick timing comparison.

 # About the simulation